 (3) Providing a minimum of two Webinars or video conferences on each of the four job-driven topic areas in this notice to describe and disseminate information about emerging and best practices in each area.

 (a) Establish a community of practice that will act as a vehicle for communication, exchange of information among State VR agencies and partners, and a forum for sharing the results of TA projects that are in progress or have been completed.
-Such community of practice must be focused on the use of labor market and occupational information for individual planning, employer services and communication, and support of employer-driven training services;
+Such community of practice must be focused on the use of labor market and Start Printed Page 48988occupational information for individual planning, employer services and communication, and support of employer-driven training services;

 (b) Communicate and coordinate, on an ongoing basis, with other Department-funded projects and those supported by the Departments of Labor and Commerce; and